twetch-inc/twetch-js/README.md

 npm install @twetch/sdk
 ```

-You can use the twetch sdk as either as a cli or directly in your javascript applications.
+You can use the twetch sdk as either a cli or directly in your javascript applications.
 The first time you use the sdk a private key will be generated and saved into a file called `.bit` at the root of your project.
 You will be prompted with an address.

 In order to post on Twetch you will need to:

-1) Copy your address and add it as a signing address on https://twetch.app/developer
+1) Copy the generated address and add it as a signing address on https://twetch.app/developer
 2) Fund your address with some BSV

 The quickest way to get started is to run the initialization command from the cli